itmosha/learning-assembly/README.md

 	3 - Jumping.
 Comparing two numbers (=, >, <)
 	4 - Looping.
 Calculating sum from 1 to a certain number 5 - Basic integer operations (sum, division, product etc.)
+	6 - Using stack and its operations for reversing a string 7 - Floating-point numbers, basic operations on them